 PRAIRIE FIRE was the code-name for highly classified deep reconnaissance and strike operations conducted by well-trained, exceptionally motivated and resourceful Special Forces operational detachments into Laos during the Vietnam War.
 These operations were an essential part of the US Military Advisory Command's intelligence and interdiction campaign against the Viet Cong and North Vietnamese during the late 1960's.
 The Officers and Non-Commissioned Officers who participated in PRAIRIE FIRE were resourceful, dedicated, and unafraid to assume new responsibilities and take a few chances.
 They were leaders.

 Since compulsory enrollment in ROTC was removed in the late 1960s, a strong core group of volunteers on the USD campus have consistently stepped up to take on the challenges of becoming a commissioned Officer in the Army.
 The Army ROTC program at the Prairie Fire Battalion has been a steady presence in Vermillion and at our partnership schools.
-Students from USD, Mount Marty College, Wayne State College, Morningside College, and Briar Cliff University, have participated in ROTC through the Prairie Fire Battalion.
+Students from USD, Mount Marty College and Briar Cliff University, have participated in ROTC through the Prairie Fire Battalion.
 While the size of our program is smaller than the compulsory enrollment period, the dedication and devotion of today’s volunteers matches the spirit of the Cadets from the earlier days.
 The Prairie Fire Battalion is located at the Burr House on USD’s campus with Physical Training conducted at the Dakota dome and field training events scheduled throughout the local area, at military posts, and state parks.